Here’s the 411 on chest pain while pregnant. Read on to find out what causes it, what it feels like, and when you should get medical help.

 Is chest pain during pregnancy normal?

-It’s not one of the more discussed pregnancy symptoms, but yes, chest pain during pregnancy is common.
+It’s not one of the more discussed pregnancy symptoms, but yes, chest pain during pregnancy can occur.

 If you are experiencing intense pain or pain that keeps coming back and lasts more than a few moments, it’s time to get medical attention.

-If accompanied by shortness of breath and nausea, chest pain can be a sign of blood clots in the lung.
+If accompanied by shortness of breath, chest pain can be a sign of blood clots in the lung.

 Chest pain that moves to your left arm or jaw (with dizziness, vision changes, nausea, or sweating) can also indicate heart attacks.

-So, while chest pain can be a common pregnancy experience, there are times when it can indicate something more serious.
+So, while chest pain may occur in pregnancy and be benign, there are times when it can indicate something more serious.

 What causes chest pain while pregnant?